Meshi Chavez

 Dance Company of Middlebury

-Dancers work with the artistic director and guest choreographers as part of a dance company, learning, interpreting, rehearsing, and performing repertory dances.
-Those receiving credit can expect daily rehearsals plus technique classes, campus performance, and tour.
+Dance company of Middlebury (0381) is a continuation of Dance Company Lab (0380) taken in the fall.
+Both 0380 & 0381 are required to participate in the Dance Company of Middlebury.
+Dancers work with the artistic director and guest choreographer as part of a dance company, learning, interpreting, rehearsing, and performing repertory dances.
+Participants can expect daily rehearsals plus technique classes, campus performance, and a tour.
 Appropriate written work is required.
-Auditions are held in the fall semester for the full year; one credit will be given for two semesters of participation.
-(Approval Required; limited to sophomores through seniors by audition)
+Auditions are held in the spring semester for the next fall (DCM 0380).
+Approval Required; limited to sophomores through seniors by audition.

 Terms Taught